tranlehaiquan/coin-cc/README.md

 ### Find specific coin(s)

 You can use the `-f` (or `--find`) with coin symbol to search cryptocurrencies.
 You can add symbols seperated by comma.
-Credit to @maticrivo

 ```
 $ coinmon -f btc // search coins included keyword btc